hosseinghafarian/VlogPMAL/README.md

-This repo have been made to present the algorithm in the paper manuscript: local variational probabilistic minimax active learning.
+This repo have been made to present the algorithm in the paper: local variational probabilistic minimax active learning.
 To run, please prepare appropriate inputs to the function as described in comments in the code.